colleen547/VBA-challenge/README.md

 ADDITIONAL CHALLENGES INCLUDED<br>

-Script to run on every worksheet, i.e., every year, just by running the VBA script once and return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"

 The script acts the same on each sheet.
+Script was written to run on every worksheet, i.e., every year, just by running the VBA script once and return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"

 The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button!